xiix0/scam/README.md

-FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #5
+FORTUNE PROVIDES QUESTIONS FOR THE GREAT ANSWERS: #4
-A:	The Halls of Montezuma and the Shores of Tripoli.
+A:	Go west, young man, go west!
-Q:	Name two families whose kids won't join the Marines.
+Q:	What do wabbits do when they get tiwed of wunning awound?